Cinnamon and Kale

 Red lentils are usually bought dried and split so they cook quickly

 Onions and garlic.
-Both these essential ingredients add a great savoury flavour to soup, and they also bring lots of health benefits.
+Both these essential ingredients add a great savoury flavour to soup, and they are also very nutritious.
 Chop the onions relatively small so that they cook through quite quickly.

 Tinned tomatoes.
 You can either use chopped tomatoes, or plum tomatoes which you can blitz down at the end.

 Stock.
 Of course, if you have fresh stock on hand, that would be great for this soup.
-If you want a vegan soup, you'll need veg stock, but you could use fresh gammon or chicken stock.
+If you want a vegan tomato and red lentil soup, you'll need veg stock, otherwise you could use fresh gammon or chicken stock.
 Just make sure that you adjust the seasoning accordingly.
 Stock cubes and gammon stock can be very salty, and you are unlikely to need to add more salt.

 Switch the herbs and spices around as you prefer.
 You could replace the turmeric and cumin with mild curry powder.
-Or if you'd like a spicy lentil soup, add a hotter mix.
+Or if you'd like a spicy tomato and lentil soup, add a hotter mix.
 Substitute other soft green herbs for the basil - coriander goes very well with the spices.
-Frozen herbs will work perfectly well.

 You can also adjust the texture of the soup to suit your preferences.
 If you prefer it thinner, add more water or stock.
 And if you prefer your soup chunkier, don't blitz it at the end, or maybe just blitz it for a short while to leave some veggie chunks.